freeCodeCamp/freeCodeCamp/guide/english/machine-learning/supervised-learning/index.md

 ---
 ## Supervised Learning

-In supervised learning, we know what the correct output should be.
-Supervised learning problems can be categorized into regression and classification.
-A regression problem is where you map input to a continuous output.
-A classification problem, in contrast, is where you map (group) inputs into discrete categories.
+In supervised learning, We have a **labelled** observed set of data or  observation.
+And tha basic meaning of supervised here is reffering to data set i.e we have a data with input attributes and output labels to train a model to maintain a typical function with proper gradients or weights to predict further required output.
+And Supervised learning can be categorized in two types on the basis of its output whether it is continuos like-100,511515,48484 or discreet like- {0,1},{4,8,3,7} etc.

 ### Regression

-Given data about used cars such as their mileage, you can predict their market prices.
+Given data about houses  such as -no. of rooms,length of rooms,carpet area,distance fromsupermarket etc you can predict their market prices.
 Since price is a continuous variable, this is a regression problem.
-In another example, Microsoft released a web app that predicts age based on picture.
+<br>In another example, Microsoft released a web app that predicts age based on picture.
 Again, as age is continuous rather than discrete or categorical, this is also a regression problem.

 ### Classification

-The regression problems above can be turned into classification problems.
-Suppose you want to look for a used car less than X dollars.
-Then the output would be if the used car fits the price that you set.
-Similarly, age prediction can be a classification problem if we are looking to predict if a submitted picture belongs to someone under 18, and therefore should not be allowed to buy cigarettes.
+Classification is used where we have to categorize take example - As we have to judge whether a disease such as cancer is malignant or benign on the basis of size of tumor we will use classification algorithms to classify.
+<br>more example- In a firm I fyou have to decide whether a customer account is compromised or not.

 ###  Discussion points:

 - What is special about supervised learning?
 - In what scenario would you use it in?
-- Caveats or traps to think about?
 - What are some example models?

-#### Example 1:

-> Given data about the size of houses on the real estate market, try to predict their price.

-Price as a function of size is a continuous output, so this is a regression problem.

-#### Example 2:

-(a) Regression - For continuous-response values.
-For example given a picture of a person, we have to predict their age on the basis of the given picture

-(b) Classification - for categorical response values, where the data can be separated into specific “classes”.
-For example given a patient with a tumor, we have to predict whether the tumor is malignant or benign.

 #### Suggested Reading: